 Weddings take place all year round, but there is something magical about a fall wedding.
-Nature gives us a spectacular show of color as the leaves fade from green to glorious shades of red and gold.
+Nature gives us a spectacular show of color as the leaves fade from green to glorious shades of red and gold, making for gorgeous Suffolk Wedding Photography.
 The weather is still warm in the day, but cooler at night, so although your summer dresses do not need to be packed away just yet, the time has come to throw on a few extra layers in the evening and switch to a warmer duvet.

 If you have been invited to a fall wedding, you need to plan your outfit carefully.
 Since the weather is unpredictable at this time of year, you don’t want to get caught looking at wearing special occasion dresses for prom and black-tie events, only to discover that the forecast is for freezing temperatures and heavy rain.

 It is always wise to check the weather forecast before shopping for an important event.
 Weather forecasts are not always very reliable, but at the very least, you will have a reasonable indication of whether a period of cold weather is due.
 The ideal scenario is a warm dry day with lots of bright sunshine, so the wedding party has some amazing well-lit photos of the occasion.
 However, since you cannot guarantee this will happen, do check before you go shopping.